-Makes changes regarding applicants and procedures of the Real Estate Guaranty Fund
+Makes changes regarding applicants to, and procedures of, the Real Estate Guaranty Fund

 By law, the Real Estate Commission can compensate claimants up to \$25,000 from the Real Estate Guaranty Fund for harm caused by certain bad acts by real estate licensees or their unlicensed employees.
-The bill eliminates provisions (1) requiring someone who commences an action that might result in a payment from the fund to provide written notification of the action to the commission or DCP; (2) that the notice tolls the time to apply for payment from the fund; and (3) that the commission or DCP can appear, intervene in, or defend in the action and waive the required notice for good cause.
+The bill eliminates provisions (1) requiring someone who starts an action that might result in a payment from the fund to give written notice of the action to the commission or DCP; (2) making the notice toll the time to apply for payment from the fund; and (3) allowing the commission or DCP to appear, intervene in, or defend in the action and waive the required notice for good cause.

 The bill extends the circumstances when someone can apply to the fund.
 Currently, a person must have a court judgment against a licensee or a licensee's employee and seek a payment from the fund for any unpaid amount.
 The bill also allows a person to apply based on a binding arbitration decision or court order or decree.
-The bill requires an application for payment to DCP and requires DCP, instead of the commission, to perform all of the functions related to determining whether to make a payment from the fund,.
-The bill also eliminates the requirement for holding a hearing on the application.
+The bill requires an application for payment to DCP and requires DCP, instead of the commission, to perform all of the functions related to determining whether to make a payment from the fund.
+The bill also eliminates the application hearing requirement.

 By law, the person who was the subject of a claim for payment from the fund cannot receive a new license until repaying the amount paid by the fund for the claim plus interest.
-The bill sets the interest charge at 10% instead of requiring the commission to determine an interest rate that reflects market rates.
+The bill sets the interest charge at 10% instead of requiring the commission to set an interest rate reflecting market rates.